-To prepare individuals to serve in ESOL teaching positions or general education classrooms with an EL population in PK-12 schools including, but not limited to public, waiver, charter schools, and private schools (i.e. faith-based schools, early learning centers, hospitals, juvenile detention centers).
+The purpose of the ESOL Endorsement program is to prepare individuals to serve in ESOL teaching positions or general education classrooms with an EL population in PK-12 schools including, but not limited to public, waiver, charter schools, and private schools (i.e. faith-based schools, early learning centers, hospitals, juvenile detention centers).